 between 1912 and 1920, the side-by-side colonial revival

 structure is sited on what was then the perimeter of campus in an area known as faculty row.
 Designed by architect Delbert K. Perry of New Britain, CT, this dwelling later served as the house for the Delta Zeta Sorority.

 National Park Service United States Department of the Interior

 Credits.
 This page was last revised on August 6, 2019.
-This page originally submitted on August 5, 2019.
-This page has been viewed 60 times since then.
+It was originally submitted on August 5, 2019.
+This page has been viewed 93 times since then and 3 times this year.
 Photos: 1, 2. submitted on August 5, 2019. • Bill Pfingsten was the editor who published this page.